 Michelle is confused, tormented.
 She’s known all her life that she’s different.
 The media is swamping the world with disturbing news of change.
-In England there’s a tale of a giant angel stopping a clash between rioters and police, in the US it’s vampires, Ireland, fetches.
+In England there’s a tale of a giant angel stopping a clash between rioters and police.
+In the US it’s vampires; Ireland, fetches.

 Michelle has a unique gift.
-She knows she’s a good person and feels it’s time to use it to do good, to serve humanity with kindness.
+She knows she’s a good person and feels it’s time to use her gift to do good, to serve humanity with kindness.
 But she’s worried, never having used this talent before.
 Dreams and momentary visions have haunted her, promising powers beyond belief, tormenting her for cowardice and delay.
 Colleagues have shown concern at her withdrawal and long silences.

 Her ID badge declares her an Adoption and Foster Placement Officer.
 Right now that means dealing with two children who lost their parents only yesterday.

 Michelle kneels in front of the silent twins sitting hand-in-hand on a reception room sofa.
 A boy and girl, six years old, shocked and crushed by trauma.
-‘Hello Jinny and Tam.
+‘Hello, Jinny and Tam.
 I’m Michelle and I’m going to take you to Glen Afton Children’s Home.’
 Neither twin looks up.
 ‘I’m going, we’re all going, to do our very best to make you as happy as can be until we can find a new family for you.’
 She pats their knees.
 ‘Come on, your things will all be in the car by now.’

 The boy says, ‘We want to go home.’

 Visions of the burnt wreckage from which so little was collected, not even favourite cuddly toys, swamp Michelle’s mind.
 She can only say, ‘I’m sorry.’
 Her heart breaks.
-This is it: time to take control: do good.
+This is it.
+Time to take control: do good.
 ‘Would you really like to go home, for things to be the same and to have your mum and dad back?’